 Appendix one: strategic partnership for TK MAXX

-Option 1: Sainsbury’s Option 2: BT Option 3: British Airways
+| Option 1: Sainsbury’s | Option 2: BT | Option 3: British Airways | |

-Company bio Sainsbury’s is the second largest chain of in the United States that offers forecourt and convenience store (Atkinson, 2016).
-The company has a net income of $471million.
-It was founded in 1869 and has 1415 store as at may 2017 BT is a holding company owning the British telecommunications services.
+| Company bio | Sainsbury’s is the second-largest chain in the United States that offers a forecourt and convenience store (Atkinson, 2016).
+The company has a net income of $471 million.
+It was founded in 1869 and has 1415 stores as of May 2017 | BT is a holding company that owns British telecommunications services.
 It has its headquarters in London.
-The company has a profit of $1.908 million in 2017.
-Its subsidiaries are MORE, EE limited, Openreach, dabs.com and Plusnet.
-The largest airline company in the United Kingdom ranked according to the size of fleet.
-It has 183 destinations.
+The company had a profit of $1.908 million in 2017.
+Its subsidiaries are MORE: EE limited, Openreach, dabs.com and Plusnet. | The largest airline company in the United Kingdom ranked according to the size of its fleet.
+It has 183 destinations. |

-partnership Strategic alliance Strategic alliance Strategic alliance
+| partnership | Strategic alliance | Strategic alliance | Strategic alliance |

-Primary objective Help customers live well at affordable cost Providing a wide range of communication services in the United Kingdom and other countries.
-Becoming the world’s premium airways
+| Primary objective | Help customers live well at affordable cost | Providing a wide range of communication services in the United Kingdom and other countries. | Becoming the world’s premium airways |

-idea Provide products to customers at affordable prices and make a difference in their customers’ lives every day.
-To make fibre optic broadband services available in the united states and other countries for domestic and small businesses.
-Acquire a mobile business to provide customers with innovative and seamless communication services that utilizes fibre broadband and advanced mobile abilities
+| idea | Provide products to customers at affordable prices and make a difference in their customers’ lives every day. | To make fiber optic broadband services available in the United States and other countries for domestic and small businesses. | Acquire a mobile business to provide customers with innovative and seamless communication services that utilize fiber broadband and advanced mobile abilities. |

-Value enhancing opportunities Sainsbury’s has a chance to benefit from an improved customer perception as it works around the clock to address the needs of customers and make retail products available to all customers at affordable prices.
-It also benefits from improved brand awareness by getting an exposure to biggest population and improved profit earnings achieved through increased sales.
-BT will benefit from this partnership with TK MAXX through increased awareness of their communication products (Plank, 2015).
-The company may also benefit from improved sales since many small scale business.
-TK MAXX will also benefit from improved brand opinions due to its association with ethical company that known to many clients.
-TK MAXX will benefit from this partnership as its brand awareness will be improved.
+| Value enhancing opportunities | Sainsbury’s has a chance to benefit from an improved customer perception as it works around the clock to address the needs of customers and make retail products available to all customers at affordable prices.
+It also benefits from improved brand awareness by getting exposure to the biggest population and improved profit earnings achieved through increased sales. | BT will benefit from this partnership with TK MAXX through increased awareness of its communication products (Plank, 2015).
+The company may also benefit from improved sales since many small-scale businesses.
+TK MAXX will also benefit from improved brand opinions due to its association with an ethical company that is known to many clients. | TK MAXX will benefit from this partnership as its brand awareness will be improved.
 It will also create more sales as it attracts several active customers.
-The British Airways will benefit from this partnership since there are several locations for TK MAXX across the town which enables it to gain easy access to the market segment.
+British Airways will benefit from this partnership since there are several locations for TK MAXX across the town, which enables it to gain easy access to the market segment. |

-Environmental complexities There are several fashion choices that have been affected by availability of outdoor activities.
-This partnership aims at making TK MAXX a desirable fashion retail shop of choice for many customers.
-An increased brand exposure will help the company to improve its sales through creating awareness and exposure to many people.
-The telecommunications products offered by BT company is increasing growing in the consumer market due change in the perception concerning optic fibre.
+| Environmental complexities | There are several fashion choices that have been affected by the availability of outdoor activities.
+This partnership aims to make TK MAXX a desirable fashion retail shop of choice for many customers.
+An increased brand exposure will help the company to improve its sales by creating awareness and exposure to many people. | The telecommunications products offered by BT company are increasingly growing in the consumer market due to changes in the perception concerning optic fiber.
 This has improved the branding of the company hence improving its economic earnings.
-However, this product is hardly available to small scale business because it is comparatively expensive.
-Partnership with TK MAXX will help the company improve its sales it specialise in providing fashion items that are needed by many people.
-The currently increasing concern among parents is the amount of time that children spend on social media.
+However, this product is hardly available to small-scale businesses because it is comparatively expensive.
+Partnership with TK MAXX will help the company improve its sales.
+It specializes in providing fashion items that are needed by many people. | The currently increasing concern among parents is the amount of time that children spend on social media.
 The biggest percentage of parents complain that children spend most of their time on online sites.
-Partnership with the British Airways and TK MAXX will help to increase the rate of attendance of outdoor activities because British Airways works to provide travel services affordable and accessible to most people.
-This partnership will help create awareness on the importance of engaging in physical activities by making these services affordable and easily accessible to me.
+Partnership with British Airways and TK MAXX will help to increase the rate of attendance of outdoor activities because British Airways works to provide travel services affordable and accessible to most people.
+This partnership will help create awareness of the importance of engaging in physical activities by making these services affordable and easily accessible to me. |

-Market access The primary target of TK MAXX is celebrities and fashion stars.
-These are the individuals who pay most attention to fashion.
-Therefore, incorporating fashion activities creates more opportunities for improving the company’s brand perception Apart from targeting children, TK MAXX also targets parents.
+| Market access | The primary target of TK MAXX is celebrities and fashion stars.
+These are the individuals who pay the most attention to fashion.
+Therefore, incorporating fashion activities creates more opportunities for improving the company’s brand perception. | Apart from targeting children, TK MAXX also targets parents.
 Most of the fashion products offered by the company are intended to impress parents.
-Promoting activities such fashion events will definitely increase their branding and sales.
-As TK MAXX primary target is the fashion stars, the British airways further encourages individuals to travel across the country and increase customer perception for TK MAXX offering travel promotions for children and parents.
+Promoting activities such as fashion events will definitely increase their branding and sales. | As TK MAXX’s primary target is the fashion stars, British Airways further encourages individuals to travel across the country and increases customer perception for TK MAXX, offering travel promotions for children and parents. |

-Comparative strategy Family times are important events that must be included in holiday timetable.
+| Comparative Strategy | Family times are important events that must be included in the holiday timetable.
 Charity events aim at bringing families together hence giving TK MAXX an upper hand in marketing itself.
-Sainsbury’s is the second largest retail shop in the market therefore it stands a chance to benefit from increased customer preference when it meets the customer demands.
-Consumers are most likely to choose a company over the other if they have tested its products.
-Partnership with TK MAXX will increase high chances of customers making purchase from BT.
-Brand awareness can also be improved by providing samples to customers for them to test them before making a decision to buy them.
-The target market for TK MAXX have a preference for travelling.
-This indicates that a partnership with British Airways will most likely improve the company’s sales and increase its branding as most customers who like to travel would desire to buy to new clothes.
+Sainsbury’s is the second largest retail shop in the market; therefore, it stands a chance to benefit from increased customer preference when it meets the customer demands. | Consumers are most likely to choose one company over the other if they have tested its products.
+Partnership with TK MAXX will increase high chances of customers making purchases from BT.
+Brand awareness can also be improved by providing samples to customers for them to test them before making a decision to buy them. | The target market for TK MAXX has a preference for traveling.
+This indicates that a partnership with British Airways will most likely improve the company’s sales and increase its branding, as most customers who like to travel would desire to buy new clothes. |

-Skills and resources gap Sainsbury’s and TK MAXX have the capacities to support each other in their partnership.
-Both organizations have a pre-existing customer base that they can both utilize to improve their branding and sales volume.
-Under a financial pressure, TK MAXX would utilize the Sainsbury’s big marketing capacities to increase its brand awareness and attract more clients.
-The skills and resources of both companies can be used to enhance the companies’ individual growth.
+| Skills and resources gap | Sainsbury’s and TK MAXX have the capacity to support each other in their partnership.
+Both organizations have a pre-existing customer base that they can utilize to improve their branding and sales volume.
+Under financial pressure, TK MAXX would utilize Sainsbury’s big marketing capacities to increase its brand awareness and attract more clients. | The skills and resources of both companies can be used to enhance the companies’ individual growth.
 The sample products from both companies can be used to attract existing and potential clients for the two companies.
-The TK MAXX uses a product showcase display to reduce the cost of marketing for BT.
-Both British Airways and TK MAXX stand a chance of benefiting from the resources and skills offered by each company.
-TK MAXX provide fashion items while British Airways provides travel services for clients who would like to attend outdoor fashion events.
+The TK MAXX uses a product showcase display to reduce the cost of marketing for BT. | Both British Airways and TK MAXX stand a chance of benefiting from the resources and skills offered by each company.
+TK MAXX provides fashion items, while British Airways provides travel services for clients who would like to attend outdoor fashion events.
 Most parents are expected to involve their children in such events.
-The British Airways provide a means of travel to such destinations.
+British Airways provides a means of travel to such destinations. |

-advantage This partnership has an advantage of increasing company brand perception as companies that cares for disadvantaged individuals hence attracting more customers.
-This partnership helps BT to improve its brand perception while TK MAXX increases its sales level because it get affordable communication services.
-A partnership between TK MAXX and British Airways benefits both companies with shared resources and skills.
-This in turn leads to increased customer perception and improved sales by meeting consumer demands.
+| advantage | This partnership has the advantage of increasing company brand perception as companies that care for disadvantaged individuals, hence attracting more customers. | This partnership helps BT to improve its brand perception while TK MAXX increases its sales level because it gets affordable communication services. | A partnership between TK MAXX and British Airways benefits both companies with shared resources and skills.
+This, in turn, leads to increased customer perception and improved sales by meeting consumer demands. |

-weighting 50% 10% 40%
+| weighting | 50% | 10% | 40% |

 Appendix two: strategic options for TK MAXX

-Option 1: charity events Option 2: fashion events Option 3: Comic Relief
+| Option 1: charity events | Option 2: fashion events | Option 3: Comic Relief | |

-Strategy type Fortress strategy Confrontational strategy Market expansion strategy
+| Strategy type | Fortress strategy | Confrontational strategy | Market expansion strategy |

-idea To enhance an environment where customers can meet to interact with each other and share experiences.
-The charity event helps in taking care of the less fortunate members of the society.
-This aims at providing a direct compensation for Goodhoods outdoor events where the main target is children and adults who are interest in learning about fashion such as modeling and designing.
-The comic Relief creates a platform for TK MAXX to appeal to its target customers by offering donations to cancer treatments and taking care of children with brain tumor.
+| idea | To enhance an environment where customers can meet to interact with each other and share experiences.
+The charity event helps in taking care of the less fortunate members of society. | This aims at providing direct compensation for Goodhoods outdoor events where the main target is children and adults who are interested in learning about fashion, such as modeling and designing. | Comic Relief creates a platform for TK MAXX to appeal to its target customers by offering donations to cancer treatments and taking care of children with brain tumors. |

-objective To increase the company’s competitive advantage over its competitors by establishing a positive brand name.
-To reduce the rates of concerns about children spending more time on online technology.
-It also aims at increasing its marketing competitiveness by the introduction of fashion events.
-To increase the level of care to children so that they can get access to better medication.
-It also aims at acquiring new customers and improve their perception of the company.
+| objective | To increase the company’s competitive advantage over its competitors by establishing a positive brand name. | To reduce the rates of concerns about children spending more time on online technology.
+It also aims at increasing its marketing competitiveness by the introduction of fashion events. | To increase the level of care to children so that they can get access to better medication.
+It also aims at acquiring new customers and improving their perception of the company. |

-Rationale The united states kingdom’s charity programs are highly appreciated.
+| Rationale | The United States Kingdom’s charity programs are highly appreciated.
 TK MAXX is a leading company in organizing charity events which are highly appreciated by many people.
 The company can combine its resources in such events to ensure that customers get better experiences.
-This strategy will help the company to create a platform for customers to access their services.
-Fashion events are highly regarded just like any other beautiful event in the city.
-By organizing such events, TK MAXX gets an opportunity to showcase its stocks and also get partnerships from other fashion programs hence increasing its customer perception.
-The Relief Comic event attracts many people who wish to give their donations to help children.
+This strategy will help the company to create a platform for customers to access their services. | Fashion events are highly regarded, just like any other beautiful event in the city.
+By organizing such events, TK MAXX gets an opportunity to showcase its stocks and also get partnerships with other fashion programs, hence increasing its customer perception. | The Relief Comic event attracts many people who wish to give their donations to help children.
 This event gives TK MAXX an opportunity to convince its target customers that the company cares about the health of children.
-Thus it increases its competitive advantage over its major competitors like Goodhood.
+Thus it increases its competitive advantage over its major competitors like Goodhood. |

 Competitor response to strategy option

-Fortress strategy Confrontation strategy Market expansion
+| Fortress strategy | Confrontation strategy | Market expansion | |

-Goodhood Goodhood does not paertake to several charity events.
-This implies that it has a limit reach to its clients and low brand marketing.
-This implies the company need to make more investments on charity events to compete favourably with TK MAX.
-There are so many people who are interested in fashion events.
+| Goodhood | Goodhood does not partake in several charity events.
+This implies that it has a limited reach to its clients and low brand marketing.
+This implies the company needs to make more investments in charity events to compete favorably with TK MAX. | There are so many people who are interested in fashion events.
 There is a high demand for such events from customers and many upcoming fashion icons.
 Goodhoods may consider opening its doors to such activities while putting people from different age groups.
-This can possibly increase its customer opinion even it may be expensive to run such events.
-Goodhood does not participate in Comic Relief event.
-This an opportunity for the company to expand its activities and marketing strategies.
+This can possibly increase its customer opinion even if it may be expensive to run such events. | Goodhood does not participate in the Comic Relief event.
+This is an opportunity for the company to expand its activities and marketing strategies. |

-Tesco PLC Tesco Plc are currently participating in charity organizations.
-The company may have to increase its participation in organized charity events that aim at helping the needy members of the community to improve their customer perception.
-Tesco PLC are currently holding several fashion events that draws attention from several potential customers.
-Therefore, it is not necessary for it to consider any more of such events.
-Tesco Plc. focuses on participating in charity events and community services.
+| Tesco PLC | Tesco Plc is currently participating in charity organizations.
+The company may have to increase its participation in organized charity events that aim at helping the needy members of the community to improve their customer perception. | Tesco PLC is currently holding several fashion events that draw the attention of several potential customers.
+Therefore, it is not necessary for it to consider any more of such events. | Tesco Plc.
+Focuses on participating in charity events and community services.
 Comic is one of the events that offers the company an opportunity to expand its activities.
-The company can consider taking part in the Comic Relief to expand its activities and market its brand.
+The company can consider taking part in the Comic Relief to expand its activities and market its brand. |

-George Clothing George clothing has not expanded its charity activities.
-The company, however, considers putting aside more cash to help in supporting charity organizations with aim of increasing its marketability and customer perception.
-George clothing has developed a good brand trust from its customers.
-However, this image has been tainted by the low quality of cloths it put in the market.
-Therefore, it organizing fashion events could be one of the most effective strategies for the company to regain its brand image.
-George clothing has a limited market access.
+| George Clothing | George Clothing has not expanded its charity activities.
+The company, however, is considering putting aside more cash to help support charity organizations with the aim of increasing its marketability and customer perception. | George Clothing has developed good brand trust from its customers.
+However, this image has been tainted by the low quality of clothes it put on the market.
+Therefore, organizing fashion events could be one of the most effective strategies for the company to regain its brand image. | George Clothing has limited market access.
 If it directs its attention to participating in the Comic Relief, it will get an opportunity to market its brand by selling its branded items and giving donations for charity events.
-This has an effect of expanding its access to the market and increasing customer perception.
+This has the effect of expanding its access to the market and increasing customer perception. |

 References

 Abidemi, B.T., Halim, F.B., and Alshuaibi, A.I., 2017.
 MARKETING CAPABILITIES AND ORGANIZATIONAL PERFORMANCE: A PROPOSED MODEL ON THE MODERATING EFFECT OF TECHNOLOGICAL TURBULENCE.
-International Journal of Management Research and Reviews7(6), p.626.
+International Journal of Management Research and Reviews, 7(6), p.626.

 Abulehyeh, S.M., and Al-zoub, A.F., 2017.
 The Role of Changing Management in the Process Of Enhancing the Strategic Marketing Planning in Jordanian Industry Sector (Model-Complement).
-International Journal of Business and Management12(5), p.130.
+International Journal of Business and Management, 12(5), p.130.

 Al Mansoori, S.A.N.A., Ab Yazid, M.S., Khatibi, A. and Azam, S.F., 2018.
 STRATEGIC MANAGEMENT AND THE HEALTHCARE SECTOR IN ABU DHABI (SEHA): A THEORETICAL REVIEW.
 European Journal of Management and Marketing Studies.